 For a dose of modern Brit chic, head to Lotti’s, the bar and restaurant at The Hoxton.
-Sink back into a leather armchair or a plush velvet sofa and sip on a delicious drink – cocktails include the Love Oolong Time and In Bloom, the latter a creation with gin, lemon, violet and rose-maraschino.
+Sink back into a leather armchair or a plush velvet sofa and sip on a delicious drink – cocktails include the Love Oolong Time and In Bloom - a creation with gin, lemon, violet and rose-maraschino.
 Should hunger strike, Lotti’s serves seasonal Italian dishes with Dutch influences.
 And yes, that includes bitterballen.

 The Volkshotel is much more than a place to sleep, functioning as creative hotspot, artist’s studio and meet-up place.
 To that end, it offers two venues for food, drinks and socialising.
 Start with a sundowner at Canvas’ seventh-floor roof terrace and end your night at the Doka nightclub down below in the basement.

-You'll find this quirky little bar at the equally quirky Hotel Not Hotel in Amsterdam West.
-The perfect place to get footloose and fancy free in honour of a Hollywood great, Kevin Bacon serves up good cocktails and Thai food.
+You'll find this quirky little bar at the equally quirky Hotel Not Hotel in De Baarsjes.
+The perfect place to get footloose and fancy free in honour of a Hollywood great, Kevin Bacon serves up excellent cocktails and Thai food.
 The sunny terrace does the rest; overall, the Kevin Bacon crew keep it fresh and not too serious for both enjoying daytime drinks and staying far into the night.

 The College Hotel